 Leading people in the same location from the same culture is difficult enough, so it’s no surprise that leading global teams from cultures around the world adds a whole other level of complexity.
 This blueprint for leading virtual projects can enhance the process and your results.

-An insightful Ted-Talk by former General Stanley McChrystal, leader of the Special Forces command as well as the overall force commander in Afghanistan, illustrates some challenges of leading virtually in the military in the post-9/11 world.
+An insightful Ted-Talk by former General Stanley McChrystal, who led the U.S. Special Forces command and was the overall force commander in Afghanistan, illustrates some challenges of leading virtually in the military in the post-9/11 world.
 Interestingly, they are the same civilians face in today’s business world:

 Clearly, successful virtual teams are fundamental to being competitive and can increase effectiveness and efficiency through improved cross-functional teaming, cross-cultural innovation, shortening speed to market and developing a more cohesive organizational culture.